RumorSphere: A Framework for Million-scale Agent-based Dynamic Simulation of Rumor Propagation: Introduction

+However, rumor propagation is a complex emergent phenomenon in which the \textbf{key spreaders driving rumors are dynamically evolving with the environment.} Due to the transient nature of public opinion, existing approaches that employ a static strategy to activate core agents may cause public opinion to converge with opinion leaders, limiting the effective scalability of the simulation.
+Furthermore, these methods often neglect the fact that \textbf{tightly-knit local communities are a key factor in the rapid spread and amplification of rumors}, failing to reflect the explosive and wide-reaching propagation characteristic of real-world rumors.

-To handle these challenges, this paper introduces \textbf{RumorSphere}: a novel dynamic and hierarchical social network simulation framework, which we use to explore rumor propagation in the real world, as illustrated in Fig~\ref{fig:demo} (c).
-Considering that not all users in large-scale society require complex reasoning and decision-making abilities, we propose a multi-agent Dynamic Interaction Strategy (DIS) inspired by the information cocoon theory to improve simulation efficiency.
-The DIS can adaptively identify core and regular agents based on information confusion levels at each time step.
-A few core agents, positioned in ``information conflict'' roles, driven by LLMs, are capable of complex reasoning and decision-making ability.
-In contrast, massive regular agents, trapped in ``information cocoons'', are modeled using ABMs.
-The number of core agents and interaction patterns between agents also dynamically adapt. \textbf{This strategy can effectively model large-scale agent behaviors, supporting simulations with millions of agents.} Furthermore, to more realistically model the spread of rumors on large-scale social networks, we introduce a Hierarchical Collaborative Network (HCN) based on priority and triangular connection mechanisms.
-The priority connection fosters opinion leaders, while the triangular connection facilitates the formation of tightly-knit local communities, thus \textbf{enhancing the clustering coefficient and reducing the node distance}.
+To handle these challenges, this paper introduces \textbf{RumorSphere}: a novel dynamic and hierarchical resonance framework for rumor propagation simulation at the million-agent scale.
+The social media users are simulated as core and regular agents for rumor propagation simulation.
+Considering the dynamic role of core agents in rumor evolution, we propose a Dynamic Interaction Strategy (DIS) based on the information cocoon theory.
+DIS leverages a real-time information confusion index to adaptively switch agent roles and determine agents' interaction patterns dynamically.
+Agents at ``conflict boundaries'' that bridge opposing communities, exposed to clashing viewpoints and lacking local consensus, are switched to LLM-driven core agents with advanced reasoning capabilities.
+In contrast, massive regular agents, trapped in ``information cocoons'', are modeled using the proposed Confusion-Adaptive Herding (CAH) model.
+This strategy can effectively model large-scale agent behaviors, supporting simulations with millions of agents.
+Furthermore, to more realistically model the explosive spread of rumors on large-scale social networks, we introduce a Hierarchical Resonance Network (HRN) based on semantic preferential and triangular connection mechanisms.
+Unlike mechanical topology generators, HRN integrates structural hierarchy with cognitive resonance, modeling how rumors rapidly traverse through influential pathways while being reinforced within tight-knit local communities.
+The semantic preferential connection fosters opinion leaders, while the triangular connection facilitates the formation of local communities, thus enhancing the clustering coefficient and reducing the node distance.
 This structure enables faster rumor propagation in the social network, which more closely mirrors real-world rumor dynamics.